Underwoodisaurus: Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Underwoodisaurus.
 The species Uvidicolus sphyrurus is sometimes placed in the genus Underwoodisaurus.

 Description

 Adults of some species of Underwoodisaurus can reach a snout-to-vent length (SVL) of 80 mm.
 Preanal pores are absent.
 The feet are generally "bird-like" with long slender digits, and the tail is carrot-shaped.
 The underside of the body is white, and the dorsal surface ranges from dark purplish-black through reddish-brown to pale fawn, with small white, yellow and black spots in patterns.

 A thick tail is generally a sign of good health, although lack of thickness may indicate recent egg-laying.

-Geographic range and
+Geographic range and habitat

 The genus Underwoodisaurus is endemic to Australia.
 These geckoes are found in a range of habitats including wet coastal heathlands, wet sclerophyll forests, arid scrubland, rocky outcrops and stony hills in eucalypt woodland.